 Climate: Annual Monthly Weather in Istanbul

-To help you better understand the weather in Istanbul, I’ve included average temperature and annual rainfall graphs below.
-Suggested months to visit are indicated in orange.
+Check out holiday-weather.com for more on the weather in Istanbul.
+To make it easier for you, I’ve created average temperature and annual rainfall graphs below.
+Suggested months to visit are colored in orange.

 TRAVELING TO ISTANBUL

 International flights will be arriving at either Atatürk or Sabiha Gökçen Airport.
 Between the two, Atatürk is closer to the city center.
 Assuming you’ll be staying in either Sultanahmet or Taksim (Beyoğlu), here’s how you get to both areas from either airport.

 NOTE: Istanbul New Airport has been under construction and is set to be inaugurated on 29 October 2018.
 It’s said to be the biggest airport in the world with a 150 million annual passenger capacity.
 Atatürk Airport will be closed down once the new airport is operational.
 I’ll be sure to update this guide when that happens.